Course Outline

 -

-- Emotional "Switching": Training the skill of quickly switching between emotions and cold thinking.
+- Emotional "Switching": Training skills for quickly switching between emotions and cold thinking.

 - Cold Calculation Technique: How to make decisions with a clear head, assess risk, and act effectively.